rundexter/documentation/source/includes/_sdk.md

 # SDK Overview

 Dexter is a completely open system.
-The Dexter SMS module you dragged onto the canvas in the tutorial is open source and you can view it in our <a href="http://github.com/rundexter/dexter-sms" target="_blank">Github repository</a>.
-Anyone can contribute new modules via our client tools.
-We are working hard to expand our library with more and more third party integrations to minimize the amount of code every app developer needs to write.
+Our modules are constructed from open tools, and all our module code is open source - even that [Dexter SMS](http://github.com/rundexter/dexter-sms) module you used in our tutorial!

+Even the Dexter runtime is open to you.
+Anyone can build and contribute new modules via our client tools.
+Are we missing some functionality you need?
+Create a completely new module and upload it to Dexter for your use.
+Is one of our modules *almost*, but not exactly what you're looking for?
+Fork the module, change the name, update its functionality, and upload it as your own.

-Want to help?
-Dexter apps are composed of an interconnected series of modules, each of which has a specific job to do.
-Together with the Dexter community, our goal is to build modules that cover the range of tasks that you might do with a third party provider -- like send a Slack message, add a song to a Spotify playlist, archive an item in Gmail, and more!
+Together with the Dexter community, our goal is to build modules that cover a broad range of integrations with third party services, like sending a Slack message, adding a song to a Spotify playlist, archiving an item in Gmail, and more!
+If you've created a module that covers such a service, let us know, and we'll work with you to make it available to the community at large.

 ## How it works

-The Dexter SDK lets you create your own module, which is just a slightly enhanced Node.js library.
-You declare what kind of serializable input and output your module receives and sends, respectively.
+The Dexter SDK lets you create your own module, which is just a slightly enhanced Node.js library: it only requires a dedicated Dexter entry point and explicit documentation of inputs and outputs.
+Otherwise you can follow your normal Node.js development process.

-When you're done, you push your code  into Dexter, using a custom git server.
-You can use either the sdk `dexter push` or a regular git program `git push dexter master` to send the code along.
+When you're done, you push your code into Dexter using our custom git server.
+You can use either the sdk via `dexter push` or a regular `git push dexter master` to send the code along.

 Once it's in our system, it'll show up in the App editor as another module for you to use.
 You'll be able to wire it up however you want and run it alongside the built-in modules.

-You can make and use as many custom modules as you like - the sky's the limit!
+There's no limit on how many Dexter modules you can create and use.

 ## Setting Up Your Environment